jphafner/physicsReader/reader6/r6-01-Rutherford.md

 He flattered Rutherford outrageously, and Rutherford loved it.
 Kapitsa could be as impertinent as a Dostoevskian comedian: but he had great daring and scientific insight.
 He established the club named after him (which again inspired some envy): it met every Tuesday night, in Kapitsa&#39;s rooms in Trinity, and was deliberately kept small, about thirty, apparently because Kapitsa wanted to irritate people doing physical subjects he disapproved of.
-We used to drink large cups of milky coffee immediately after hall (living was fairly simple, and surprisingly non-alcoholic, in scientific Cambridge), and someone gave a talk&emdash;often a dramatic one, like Chadwick*s on the neutron.
+We used to drink large cups of milky coffee immediately after hall (living was fairly simple, and surprisingly non-alcoholic, in scientific Cambridge), and someone gave a talk&emdash;often a dramatic one, like Chadwick&#39;s on the neutron.
 Several of the major discoveries of the thirties were first heard in confidence in that room.
 I don&#39;t think that the confidence was ever broken.